bildepunkt/spritewerk-old/README.md

 or download archive [here](https://github.com/c-concat-p/spritewerk/archive/master.zip).

+Spritewerk has a nested package called *playground*, so be sure to install dependencies in the root & `playground` directories.

+Install dependencies

+	npm install

+Install playground dependencies

+	cd playground && npm install

 #### To Use

 The playground is an environment for developing and evaluating Spritewerk.
 Develop in the ```main.js``` file with the watch script running and view your changes in the ```index.html``` file.